 The biggest benefit of using Google Tasks is how bare-bones it is.
 Compared to other project management tools that have tons of integrations, functionalities and options, Tasks is pretty minimal.
 Some hate it because of this, but I actually appreciate how lightweight it is.
 Just add your tasks, create a list, go through it when a task is done and that’s it.

-You can, however, double the benefit of using Google Tasks by integrating with other apps (which we will discuss in this article a little later).
+You can, however, double the benefit of using GTasks by integrating with other apps (which we will discuss in this article a little later).
 First, let’s see how to access it.

 Here are the available Google Tasks shortcuts that you can use.
 These shortcuts are only for the desktop version.
 The below screenshot is taken from a MAC OS.
 You may see slightly different icons if you are on any other OS like Windows.

-Just like with all other G-suite features, Google Tasks app and desktop versions are synced automatically.
+Just like with all other G-suite features, GTasks app and desktop versions are synced automatically.

-Having said that, let’s get started with how you can use Google Tasks for your work.
-I will walk you through the native features of Google Tasks and how it can be used for marketing, team collaboration, and productivity (along with other apps).
+Let’s get started with how you can use this Tasks app for your work.
+I will walk you through the native features and how to organize your GTasks with other apps for marketing, team collaboration, and productivity (along with other apps).

-Use Powerful and Native Features of Google Tasks
+7 Powerful Features in Google Tasks Start Using

 1. Add Tasks, Sub-Tasks and Recurring Tasks

-You can add sub-tasks to each task in a simple click, be it on desktop or mobile app.
+You can add sub-tasks to each task with a simple click, be it on desktop or mobile app.
 Sub-tasks help in breaking down your work into sections.

 For instance, below ‘My Tasks’ is your Task List, ‘Send Article Outline’ is your task title, ‘Send wireframe to the editor’ is your task description that is visible at a glance on your task list, and the remaining pointers are your sub-tasks that are visible only when you expand your task in the view mode.